What Women Want

 Last month, we visited MediaCom North Manchester for the inspiring ‘Women In Marketing’ event, held in collaboration with Kantar, to learn more about the changing landscape of marketing to women by looking into the past, present and future.
+Here's what we took away from the day.

 Our mission was clear – to learn more about the changing landscape of marketing to women by looking into the past, present and future.
 The series of talks did exactly that, using the theme of ‘from’ and ‘to’ throughout the day, marking the evolution of how communicating with women has changed.